swkWien/swkWien.github.io/index.md

 This is the homepage for the meta-data of Softwerkskammer Wien.
 It provides resources, such as presentations on past workshops as well as how-to documentation.

 As of yet, this page will not contain current news.
-To stay up-to-date on any current or upcoming workshops or trainings, follow the hash-tag [#CodingDojoVie](http://twitter.com/#CodingDojoVie) on Twitter.
+To stay up-to-date on any current or upcoming workshops or trainings, follow the Twitter user [@swkWien](https://twitter.com/swkWien).
+For legacy purposes, there might be the occasional tweet with the hashtag [#CodingDojoVie](http://twitter.com/#CodingDojoVie) as well.

 ## Past Sessions
 [This repository](https://github.com/swkWien/sessions) on GitHub holds the presentations of past sessions.
 Completed sessions are added as soon as possible.